For Developers/Glossary/MoE (Mixture of Experts)

 MoE (Mixture of Experts)

-Mixture of Experts (MoE) is a neural network architecture where a model has many specialized sub-networks ("experts") but only activates a small subset for each input token.
-A learned router decides which experts to route each token through.
-This allows models to have enormous total parameter counts while keeping the compute per token (and thus inference cost) much lower.
+Mixture of Experts (MoE) is a neural network architecture where a model contains many specialized sub-networks called "experts" but only activates a small subset for each input token.
+A learned router network decides which experts process each token.
+This allows models to have enormous total parameter counts while keeping the compute per token (and thus inference cost) much lower than dense models of equivalent capacity.

 Dense vs MoE models

-In a standard "dense" model like GPT-4o or Claude Sonnet, every token activates all model parameters on every forward pass.
-In an MoE model like DeepSeek V3 (671B total, 37B active) or Mixtral 8x7B, only a fraction of parameters are active per token.
-The total parameter count determines the model's knowledge capacity; the active parameter count determines inference cost.
+In a standard dense model like GPT-4 or Claude 3.5 Sonnet, every token activates all model parameters on every forward pass.
+In an MoE model like DeepSeek V3 (671B total parameters, 37B active per token), Mixtral 8x7B (56B total, 12.9B active), or Llama 3.1 405B (405B total, approximately 141B active), only a fraction of parameters are active per token.
+The total parameter count determines the model's knowledge capacity; the active parameter count determines inference cost and latency.

 Why MoE matters